-All applicants must hold a bachelor's-level degree and demonstrate satisfactory academic achievement, but there are no arbitrary standards or cutoffs for test scores or grade-point averages, with the exception of English language ability (TOEFL and IELTS).
+All applicants must hold a bachelor's-level degree and demonstrate satisfactory academic achievement.
+There are no arbitrary standards or cutoffs for test scores or grade-point averages, except for English language ability (TOEFL and IELTS).
 Letters of reference from individuals who can evaluate the applicant's scholarship, professional activities, leadership skills, and career goals are especially valuable.
 Letters from undergraduate professors and/or professional supervisors are preferred.
 The School looks for students capable of making effective contributions to scientific knowledge or to professional service in addressing environmental problems.
-Special weight is given to relevant experiences obtained subsequent to graduation from college.
-Clarity regarding professional career goals is a critically important part of the applicant's personal statement.
-Faculty review teams read the applications submitted to the master's degree programs.
-Final admissions decisions rest on an integrated assessment of the components described above.
+Special weight is given to relevant experiences obtained after graduation from college.
+Clarity regarding professional career goals is critically important in the applicant's personal statement.
+Faculty review teams read the applications submitted to the master's degree programs, and final admissions decisions rest on an integrated assessment of the components described above.